FastPubSub Network

 • Overlay Network — Our custom overlay mesh built on QUIC/UDP is up and running.
 Brokers discover each other, establish encrypted tunnels, and form a resilient topology independent of public internet routing.

-• Latency-Based Routing — Brokers continuously measure round-trip times between each other and compute the fastest paths using a Distance Vector algorithm.
+• Latency-Based Routing — Brokers continuously measure round-trip times between each other and compute the fastest paths using a measured-path routing.
 Traffic is routed through the lowest-latency path in real time.

 • Access Tickets — Our authentication layer is in place.
-Clients receive access tickets that grant them permission to publish or subscribe to specific channels.
+Clients receive scoped access tokens that grant them permission to publish or subscribe to specific channels.
 This ensures that only authorized participants can interact with the network.

 The foundation is solid and we are now focused on hardening these components, improving observability, and preparing for the first external testers.
 Stay tuned for more updates as we move toward a public beta.